igithub14/TCP_Socket_Test/README.md

 In order to make the solution more loosely coupled I must remove all the dependencies one by one.

-Referring to the file , I must consider the following dependencies:
+Referring to the file *Tightly Coupled TCP Connection snippet.cs*, I must consider the following dependencies:

   • Platform Technology: internal representations of numbers and objects
   • Location: hard-coded machine addresses